ZakMatty/tsl-realtime-task/README.md

-# TSL Realtime Task
+# Realtime Task

 Live motorsport session monitoring with React and SignalR.

 ## 🚀 Project Overview

-TSL Realtime Task is a full-stack web application for live motorsport session monitoring.
+Realtime Task is a full-stack web application for live motorsport session monitoring.
 It provides a real-time dashboard of all sessions, detailed session views with competitor data, and search functionality for quick access to session information.

 - **Backend:** ASP.NET Core with SignalR for real-time updates